-Howard Hughes and the CIA project to raise a lost Soviet submarine in early 1970s.
+Advanced 1970s offshore technologies, Howard Hughes, and the CIA project to raise a lost Soviet submarine.

 Scientists and venture capitalists had long seen potential in ocean mining, but when Hughes appeared to take on the challenge, the world took notice.
 The well-publicized plan described harvesting magnesium nodules from record depths with a custom-built ship that would push engineering technology to new limits, typical of Hughes’ style.
 The story spread.

 But from concept to launch, the Hughes Glomar Explorer really had only one purpose: raise the sunken Soviet Golf-II class submarine from 1968 – and any ballistic missiles.
 In 1972, construction began in a Delaware River dry-dock south of Philadelphia.
-There, the $350 million (about $1.4 billion in 2018), Hughes’ high-tech ship was ostensibly built to mine the sea floor.
+The $350 million (about $2.37 billion in 2023), Hughes’ high-tech ship was ostensibly built to mine the sea floor.

-In 1976, the federal government transferred the Hughes Glomar Explorer to the Navy for an extensive $2 million preparation for storage in dry dock.
+The L.A.
+Times article by Pulitzer-Prize winning journalist Seymour Hersh ended the high-tech vessel’s spying career.
+The government transferred Hughes Glomar Explorer to the Navy in 1976 for an extensive $2 million preparation for storage in dry dock.
 With its CIA days over, Hughes Glomar Explorer spent almost two decades mothballed at Suisun Bay, California.

 Following a series of corporate mergers, Glomar Explorer became part of the largest offshore drilling contractor, the Swiss company Transocean Ltd. When it entered that company’s fleet, the ship was renamed GSF Explorer, and in 2013 was re-flagged from Houston to the South Pacific’s Port Vila in Vanuatu.